crabisoft/git-pulse/README.md

 > A loose pattern is the failure mode here: `[A-Z]{2,5}-\d+` also matches
 > `UTF-8`, `SHA-256` and `RFC-2119`.
 The rule tester in **Settings › Tickets**
-> exists for that — it runs the saved rules over a sample branch, title and
+> exists for that — it runs every saved rule over a sample branch, title, org
-> repo, and shows the URL each reference resolves to, which a pattern check
+> and repo, and shows the URL each reference resolves to, which a pattern check
 > alone cannot validate.

 References surface on the dashboard PR table and in the DORA lead-time samples.